carun/carun.github.io/content/essays/2026-04-07-new-dynamical-model-of-reality.md

 ## Final Thoughts

 This model does not claim that reality is literally a dynamical system.
-It uses that language to clarify something subtle.

-1. There is no need for a container of karma.

-2. There is only a process that shapes itself, moment by moment.

-3. Understanding this is not merely intellectual.
+It uses that language to clarify something subtle: there is no need for a container of karma.
+There is only a process that shapes itself, moment by moment.
+And understanding this is not merely intellectual.
 It changes how one relates to action, habit, and identity.

-The system is not something you *have*.
-It is something that you are part of and is in action *right here, right now*.